rubisc/arup-chart/README.md

 __Pie Charts__
 Typically, because pie charts display a percentage, we don't care to provide a scale factor because it will not affect the chart.
-However, the feature is still enabled in case values do have to change; these values will be displayed in the tooltip when a user hovers over the chart.
+However, the feature is still enabled in case values do have to change; these values will be reflected in the tooltip when a user hovers over the chart.